fusion-com-au/sublime-js-to-coffee/README.md

-# HTML to JADE plugin for Sublime Text 3
+# JS to Coffee plugin for Sublime Text 3

-Converts files, selection and clipboard content from HTML to JADE using html2jade
+Converts files, selection and clipboard content from Javascript to Coffee using js2coffee

 ## Installation

 ### [Sublime Package Control](http://wbond.net/sublime_packages/package_control)

-In the command Pallette choose **Package Control: Install Repository** and select **HTML2Jade**
+In the command Pallette choose **Package Control: Install Repository** and select **JS2Coffee**

 ### Git installation

 Clone the repository in your Sublime Text "Packages" directory:

-    git clone https://github.com/anderson916/sublime-html-to-jade.git "HTML2Jade"
+    git clone https://github.com/anderson916/sublime-js-to-coffee.git "JS2Coffee"

 The "Packages" directory is located at: